BellSeat/CSS533HW1/README.md

 - a UI to show actions player can take, we used unity buttons
 - multiple points to display enemy location after scan action taken, which requires phone to request server to send other player info.
 In the MVP here we used dummy locations
 - a way to interact with enemy shown, in here we used on tap to bring out pop up menu
-- a pop up menu to display actions player can take to enemy after tapping enemy
+- a pop-up menu to display actions player can take to enemy after tapping enemy
 - a page displaying the result of the action
 - a way to store the game points and resources points for the user
 - a way to close the page and go back to the map